 - This race is organized by the Finger Lakes Runners Club and insured by the Road Runners Club of America.

-The course is either on the Abbott Loop (orange blazes) Finger Lakes Trail (white blazes) or dirt road (dirt road).
+The course is on the FLT Abbott Loop (orange blazes), main Finger Lakes Trail (white blazes), or dirt road (no blazes).
 Intersections and turns will be marked prior to the race with flagging tape, chalk, ribbon, and/or cones and flags as needed.
-The race starts on Michigan Hollow Road, 2.5 miles south of the town of Danby.
+The race starts on Michigan Hollow Road, 2.5 miles south of the town of Danby off NYS Route 96B.

-The start is near the intersection of Michigan Hollow and Smiley Hill Roads at
+The start is near the intersection of Michigan Hollow Road and Smiley Hill Road at

-1,288′ of elevation.
+1,300′ of elevation.
 10K and 20K runners start together and proceed south on Michigan Hollow Road for about 1.5 miles.
-The first turn will be a right onto the Abbott Loop Trail (orange blazes).
-You stay on this trail for most of the rest of the 10K run.
-1.7 miles and 332′ elevation gain brings you to the first crossing of Bald Hill Road (3.2 mile mark).
-Another mile on the trail and 200′ more elevation gain brings you to The Pinnacles (1,700′).
-A fast descent over about 0.6 miles of trail brings you to the second crossing of Bald Hill Road (4.8 mile mark).
-You will actually turn right onto Bald Hill Road, and follow it for about 175′ before turning off to the left.
-About 1.2 miles from this second crossing of Bald Hill Road, you will join the Finger Lakes Trail (white blazes) (6 mile mark).
-Turn right.
-Shortly after crossing a small foot bridge, the trail crosses Michigan Hollow Road.
-After a short uphill section on the Finger Lakes Trail you will hit another road (and aid station).
-If you are running the 10K, turn right and sprint down the dirt road to the finish (6.2-ish).
+The first turn will be a hard right onto the FLT Abbott Loop Trail (orange blazes).
+Stay on this trail for almost the full duration of the 10K.
+1.7 miles and 300+’ elevation gain later, you’ll cross Bald Hill Road at the 3.2 mile mark.
+Another mile on the trail and 200′ more elevation gain brings you to the Thatcher Pinnacles at 1,700′.
+A fast descent over about 0.6 miles of trail brings you back down to Bald Hill Road (mile 4.8).
+Turn right onto Bald Hill Road and follow it for about 175′ before turning left and following the orange blazes downhill.
+At Mile 6, turn right where the orange-blazed Abbott Loop joins the Finger Lakes Trail.
+Just after the small, wooden foot bridge the trail crosses Michigan Hollow Road.
+After a short uphill section on the Finger Lakes Trail you will hit Smiley Hill Road (a dirt road) and an aid station.
+10K runners — skip the aid, turn right, and sprint hard down the road to the finish.

-If you are running the 20K, cross Smiley Hill Road and continue on the FLT (white blazes).
-About 1.4 miles will bring you to Hill Road (dirt) (7.6 mile mark).
-You will stay on Hill Road for about 0.5 mile until you take a right turn back onto the Abbott Loop (orange blazes) (1,670′ elevation, 8.1 mile mark).
-Descend 0.9 miles on the Abbott Loop Trail back to Michigan Hollow Road (1,180′, mile 9.0).
-To complete the 20K you retrace the trail portion of the 10K loop, except this time you will not visit the Pinnacles.
-Instead, when you come to Bald Hill Road (mile 10.5), turn right and run north for 0.4 miles, then turn right back onto the Abbott Loop Trail (mile 10.9).
-The same 1.4 miles that finished the 10K loop will finish the 20K loop (12.4-ish miles).
+20K runners will go straight cross Smiley Hill Road and continue on the FLT (white blazes).
+Another 1.4 miles and some steady uphill will bring you to Hill Road (another dirt road, at the 7.6 mile mark).
+Stay on Hill Road for about 0.5 miles, then take a right turn back onto the Abbott Loop (orange blazes).
+Descend 0.9 miles on the Abbott Loop Trail back to Michigan Hollow Road at mile 9.0.
+Next, retrace the trail portion of the 10K loop except this time skip the ascent to the Thatcher Pinnacles.
+Instead, turn right on Bald Hill Road (where you went straight the first time through) to run north for 0.4 miles, then turn right back onto the orange Abbott Loop Trail (mile 10.9).
+The last 1.4 miles of the 10K loop will also be the last 1.4 miles of the 20K loop, for 12.4-ish miles total.

 To check on maps, elevations, photos, and videos of this terrain, go to this page.